Skip to main content

 Set environment variables

 Before starting your Robo, make sure you have all the necessary environment variables set up on your server.
-Check out the Secrets page for more info.
+Check out the Environment Variables page for more info.
 You'll need to set NODE_ENV to "production" to run your Robo in production mode.

 Start in production mode